Nonlocal continuous-variable gates by amplified optical connections: Introduction

 \section{Introduction}

-Distributed quantum computing \cite{Cirac1999, Liang2007, Monroe2014, Li2024} is a crucial paradigm for the efficient scale up of quantum computers, obtained by mapping qubits to a nonlocal quantum network of smaller processing units, e.g. cluster states \cite{Yokoyama2013, Schwartz2016, Larsen2019}, connected though quantum channels to build larger quantum processors.
+Distributed quantum computing \cite{Cirac1999, Liang2007, Monroe2014, Li2024} is a crucial paradigm for the efficient scale up of quantum computers, obtained by mapping qubits to a nonlocal quantum network of smaller processing units connected though quantum channels to build larger quantum processors.
 To this aim, the realization of nonlocal quantum gates that entangle different network nodes represents a fundamental step.
 Originally proposed in the early 2000s \cite{Gottesman1999, Eisert2000, Paternostro2003, Filip2004, Filip2005}, those gates allow two distant users sharing a quantum channel, Alice ($A$) and Bob ($B$), to effectively implement a joint unitary operation by means of both local operations and classical communication (LOCC) and the exchange of an ancillary system through the channel to mediate the interaction, hereafter referred to as mediator ($M$).
-Experimental demonstrations have been only recently realized on discrete-variable (DV) platforms, where a nonlocal controlled-NOT (CNOT) operation has been distributed over distances of $0.6, 7, 10$ km, respectively \cite{Daiss2021, Liu2024, Iuliano2026}.
+Experimental demonstrations at a distance have been only recently realized on discrete-variable (DV) platforms, where a nonlocal controlled-NOT (CNOT) operation has been distributed over distances of $0.6, 7, 10$ km, respectively \cite{Daiss2021, Liu2024, Iuliano2026}.

 The continuous-variable (CV) analog of the CNOT gate is the quantum nondemolition (QND) coupling $U_{AB}=\exp(-i g x_A p_B/2)$, where $g \in \mathbb{R}$ is the gate gain, $x_j,p_j$, $j=A,B$, are quadrature operators, namely the position- and momentum-like variables, expressed in shot-noise units and satisfying $[x_j,p_k]= 2 i \delta_{jk}$ \cite{MyThesis}.
-The nondemolition gate is advantageous for CV processing due to its versatility \cite{Kalajdzievski2021}.
+Unlike beam splitter gates, the QND gate is advantageous for CV processing due to its versatility \cite{Kalajdzievski2021}.
 The input-output transformation in Heisenberg picture reads:

 showing $x_A$ and $p_B$ as nondemolishing variables, whose information is transmitted to $x_B'$ and $p_A'$, respectively.
-Local QND interaction is directly available in quantum optomechanics and atomic ensembles \cite{Manukhova2020, Thomas2021, Manukhova2022, Manukhova2024,Lei2025}, and its all-optical implementation has also been tested \cite{Yokoyama2014, Shiozawa2018}.
+Local QND interaction is directly available in quantum optomechanics and atomic ensembles \cite{Manukhova2020, Thomas2021, Manukhova2022, Manukhova2024,Lei2025}, and its all-optical implementation, based on measurement-induced amplifiers with offline squeezers, has also been tested \cite{Yokoyama2014, Shiozawa2018}.
 However, use of online squeezers instead of measurement-induced schemes \cite{Filip2005} would be essential for the realization of nonlocal CV gates.